Metatime-Technology-Inc/pool-contracts/README.md

 - **claimableAmounts**: A mapping of beneficiary addresses to their claimable amounts.

 #### Constructor
-The constructor function initializes the PrivateSaleTokenDistributor contract.
+The constructor function initializes the TokenDistributor2 contract.
 It takes the following parameters:
 - `_token`: The token being distributed.
 - `_distributionPeriodStart`: The start time of the claim period.
 - `_distributionPeriodEnd`: The end time of the claim period.